Tiritibambix/GUIVCard/README.md

 Access the application at http://your-server:8190

-## Development

-### Local Development

-This is a Docker-based application intended to be run in containers.
-The development environment is fully containerized to ensure consistency across different environments.

-### CI/CD

-The project uses GitHub Actions for continuous integration and deployment:
-- Automatic building of Docker images for both frontend and backend
-- Security audit of Python and Node.js dependencies
-- Multi-architecture support (amd64, arm64)
-- Automatic Docker Hub description updates
-- Versioned Docker images using Git commit hashes

 ## Security

 - All API endpoints require authentication
 - Passwords are hashed and never stored in plain text
 - CORS is configured for secure cross-origin requests
 - All configuration is done through Docker environment variables

-- Regular security audits through CI/CD pipeline
+## Development

+The source code is available on GitHub.
+The project uses GitHub Actions for CI/CD:
+- Automatic building of Docker images
+- Security audit of dependencies
+- Multi-architecture support (amd64, arm64)
+- Automatic Docker Hub updates